-ReWater Systems (formerly C27 Landscape Contractor’s License #798547), once provided full landscape installation services to customers who purchased our recycling irrigation systems.
-From our years of experience, we understand landscaping is live art, and irrigation is how you keep that art blooming and green.
-Throughout our website, we included some photos of work we’ve done, overseen, or witnessed over the years.
+ReWater Systems (formerly C27 Landscape Contractor’s License #798547), once provided full landscape installation services to customers who purchased our systems.
+From our decades of hands-on experience, we understand landscaping is live art, and irrigation is how you keep that art blooming and green.
+Greywater irrigation is no different.

-Installation of the ReWater® system is available anywhere in the world through a local plumber and landscaper, who we will help to perform the quality of work our clients desire.
-We encourage them to watch our technical support videos , read our Owner’s Manual and Controller User’s guide, and to rely on our spec sheets before calling with questions.
+Installation of the ReWater® system is available anywhere in the world through a local plumber for the filter portion, and a landscaper for the irrigation portion.
+ReWater will help them to perform the quality of work required.
+We encourage them to watch our technical support videos , read our Owner’s Manual and Controller User’s Guide before calling with questions.

-This exacting method of irrigation puts all the water at the root zones of only the plants you want to irrigate.
-It doesn’t matter if it’s windy or sunny, all the water goes where you want it.
-This method is ideal for irrigating everything but lawn, though many lawns have been installed using underground drip (it’s just labor intensive in a lawn).
+This exacting method of irrigation puts the water at the root zones of only the plants you want to irrigate.
+It doesn’t matter if it’s windy or sunny, the water goes where you want it.

-Drip irrigation is well documented to save 30% to 60% of your water.
+Drip irrigation is well documented to save minimally 30% and up to 60% of your water, depending on wind and temperature.
 By placing drip emitters only on the plants you want to irrigate, you will optimize water usage while reducing over-spray, evaporation, run-off, and weed growth.

 Underground drip component’s costs vary depending on your design.
 For example, if you install emitters only where you plant something, materials and water will cost less per square foot than if you install irrigation to water an entire area.
-The advantage to placing emitters under an entire area is it gives you the ability to add plants in the future without having to add emitters then (but that’s the same wasteful principle as with sprinklers.)
+The advantage to placing emitters under an entire area is it gives you the ability to add plants in the future without having to add emitters later on (but that’s the same wasteful principle as sprinklers).